 The review process is generally completed within eight weeks of the application deadline, and applicants are notified via email once the review process is complete.

-Only Forum or Main Street level members of the National Trust are eligible to apply for funding from the Louis J. Appell, Jr., Preservation Fund for Central Pennsylvania.
+Only Organizational Level Forum members or National Main Street Network members of the National Trust are eligible to apply for funding from the Louis J. Appell, Jr., Preservation Fund for Central Pennsylvania.
 To learn more about Forum and to join today, visit our website.

 Public agencies, 501(c) (3), and other nonprofit organizations are eligible.
 Applicants that have received previous National Trust financial assistance are eligible provided that all grant requirements are current.

 No more than three grants will be awarded in any two-year period to a single grantee.
 Only one grant will be awarded per organization in any grant round.
 Only one grant will be awarded for a particular project phase.

 In order to apply, the property and project must be located in one of the following Pennsylvania counties: